synechron-finlabs/quorum-maker/README.md

 $ git clone git@github.com:synechron-finlabs/quorum-maker.git
 ```

-Once the repository is successfully cloned, change to the Qorum Maker directory by `$ cd quorum-maker` and run `$ ./setup.sh` script.
+Once the repository is successfully cloned, change to the Quorum Maker directory by `$ cd quorum-maker` and run `$ ./setup.sh` script.
 To minimize the pre-requisites and make setup easy, Quorum Maker uses docker and rest of the dependencies are baked to `syneblock/quorum-maker` image.

 ## Setting up Quorum Network on single machine